 - Allocation to institutions

 - University Improvement Plans

 The integrity of data provided to the Board of Governors is critical to the performance-based funding (PBF) decision-making process.
 To provide assurance that the data submitted for this process is reliable, accurate, and complete, the Board of Governors developed a Data Integrity Certification process in June 2014.
 Since then, the Data Integrity Certification process, which requires the annual audit, has been codified into statute and Board of Governors Regulation 5.001.

 For the annual audit and certification process, university presidents and boards of trustees are to direct their chief audit executives to perform an audit of the university’s processes that ensure the completeness, accuracy, and timeliness of data submissions to the Board of Governors.
-Audits are to be conducted in accordance with professional auditing standards and are to be submitted to the Board of Governors March 1st.
+Audits are to be conducted in accordance with professional auditing standards and are to be submitted to the Board of Governors by March 1st each year.

 Beginning with the 2019-2020 Funding Year and in accordance with section 1001.706(5)(e), Florida Statutes, universities designated as preeminent or emerging preeminent universities were required to include a data integrity review of the relevant data used for those designations.
 Universities may choose to combine the preeminent or emerging preeminent data integrity audit with the annual PBF data integrity audit report or issue it as a separate report.

 University data integrity audit reports and certifications for the three most recent fiscal years are accessible in the Board of Governors Audit and Compliance Committee meeting materials (see the bulleted list below).
 Prior years’ audits and certifications are located in the March Audit and Compliance Committee meeting materials (https://www.flbog.edu/board/meeting-archives/)